Access attributes from another layer with ArcGIS Arcade

 Type var filteredCountry =.

-14. On the Functions tab, and in the search box, type first.
+14. On the Functions tab, in the search box, type first.
 Under FeatureSet functions, click First(features) -> Feature to add it to the expression.

 The function is added with an argument placeholder: First(features).